The Serious Dangers of Fragrances & How to Protect Yourself

 AND reading labels might not be enough.
 Some “natural” products gave our son migraines– and one company even admitted that their labels were not transparent.

-I spent a long time searching for a company that I could recommend wholeheartedly and the main one is Beautycounter.
+I spent a long time searching for companies that I could recommend wholeheartedly.
+Two that I have found are Crunchi and Poofy Organics.

 In my search for companies that I could trust, I found MANY other companies flat out lying about ingredients, including telling lies or making giant semantic leaps about the lingo related to the fragrances in their products.